duttaprat/PPI_Generative/README.md

 - Dr. Sriparna Saha

 ## Contribution
-Pull requests are welcome.
-For major changes, please open an issue first to discuss what you would like to change.
+This work currently is under revision in [Bioinformatics](https://academic.oup.com/bioinformatics).
+For use the code or the preprocessed dataset, please open an issue first to discuss what you would like to do.
+Also you can contact to the corresponding author Pratik Dutta (pratik.pcs16@iitp.ac.in )